jslmariano/yelp_twist/README.md

 ## Overview

 A modular restful api made from flask restplus, and already docker containerized.
+This is just a working demo between yelp and google vision api

+Searches somehow locked to MANILA coordinates but may return other addresses depending on YELP API, Use the search box to populate the business names.
+Then choose from business names on the left side panel to show the reviews with the emotion tags related to **"joyLikelihood"** and **"sorrowLikelihood"** per review

+Check it out here: https://app.jslmariano.com/

 Requirements: